elkd/misc/README.md

 ```

+The pip.conf file and celery.service are optional.
+Pip.conf contains examples of Pypi (pip) url mirrors that you can use to speed up the pip installation.
+The default source url of python pip is:https://files.pythonhosted.org/.
+This site may be very slow and may cause you to fail to install python packages.
+You can find the one closer to your server's location, there are plenty of them

 ## Contributing
 Pull requests are warmly welcomed.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License